hapax/hapax.github.io/assets/simple-physics.md

 genius was to extract specific and testable predictions, which Jean Perrin confirmed experimentally in 1908.
 Both Perrin and Einstein received Nobel prizes, in part for this work.
+We'll end with one of the practical applications Einstein suggested and Perrin carried out --- weighing molecules!

 ---